jamesaduncan/osom.guide/src/index.md

 The executive also has a role in advocating and monitoring the adoption of [doctrine](/doctrine) throughout the organisation, which is a collection of 40 universally useful patterns of behaviour.

+## The Service Network

+OSOM Services address the needs of users.
+For any given service, the users may be external to the organisation, internal, or a mixture of both.

+Each service is built & operated by a Service Manager, who is accountable for the service and the team it requires in all its lifecycle phases - from discovery until its eventual retirement.

+Services can and should depend upon each other, forming a network of services, rather than a heirarchy of management.